PhilT95/athenlyx/docs/blue/tools-network/wireshark/wireshark_trafficanalysis.md

 ??? info "Option 53"
     Due to the nature of the protocol, only **Option 53** (request type) has predefined static values.
 You should filter the packet type first and then you can filter the rest of the options by either using **applying as column** or us the advanced filters like **contains** or **matches**.

-!!! tip "Accesing Options"
+!!! tip "Accessing Options"
     The Options are part of the packet details and filtering depends on the protocol.
-Insepct the specific protocol and you will see the option.
+Inspect the specific protocol and you will see the option.
 Just set a filter using the **Apply Filter** menu and you can modify the query further yourself!

 ### NetBIOS Analysis